ghostfruitleaf/project-whistlebot/README.md

 # project-whistlebot
-a prototype reporting interface for discord moderation originally a capstone project for [ada developers academy, cohort 14](https://adadevelopersacademy.org/)
+a prototype reporting interface for discord moderation-- originally a capstone project for [ada developers academy, cohort 14](https://adadevelopersacademy.org/)

 ## UPDATE (MAY 5, 2021)